Load the swiss dataset

 Task:

-• Subset the iris dataset.
+- Subset the

 Exercise 4: Multiple Conditions with OR Operator